 Spring Hill Veterans Park.

 The project was packaged with two other improvement projects — the construction of a new sidewalk along Ridgeview Road to Spring Hill High School and an acceleration at Webster Street and 207th Street.
 Staff and elected officials were pleased the low bid was more than 10 percent below the project budget.
+The road was completed.

 Spring Hill City Lake